Pluto

-Today's rise, transit and set times of Dwarf Planet Pluto from Greenwich, United Kingdom (all times relative to the local timezone Europe/London):
+The following table lists today's rise, transit and set times of Pluto from Greenwich, UK (all times relative to the local timezone Europe/London):

 If you need to access this information frequently for your observations, you can create a simple customized Quick Access page, so that you can easily bookmark it in your browser favorites or add a shortcut to your mobile phones' home screen.

-The following chart shows the distance of Dwarf Planet Pluto from Earth as a function of time.
-In the chart the distance data is measured in Astronomical Units and sampled with an interval of 1 day.
+The following graph shows the distance of Pluto from Earth as a function of time.
+In the chart the distance is measured in Astronomical Units and the data is sampled with an interval of 1 day.

-The value of the reported distance might be somewhat inaccurate around the times of closest approach for objects passing extremely close to Earth.
-The value of the distance of Pluto from Earth is also available as a real time updated value in the Live Position and Data Tracker.
+The value of the distance of Pluto from Earth is also available as a real time updated value in the live position tracker.

 Element | Symbol | Value |